Indiana Lake

 Lake County, MinnesotaLimited DataOligotrophic

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+Trophically, Indiana Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 A maximum depth of 31 ft puts Indiana Lake in the middle of Minnesota's depth distribution.
-At 143 acres, Indiana Lake fits the Minnesota median for monitored lakes, with 2.0 miles of shoreline.
+The lake's 143 acres and 2.0 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Lake County's 142 graded waters, Indiana Lake sits at rank 23, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-18.
 Grade methodology: LakeGrade methodology.